FBI's Comey Says Russia Also 'Harvested' Data From Republicans

 Clapper and senators also said they expect similar Russian tricks in upcoming elections in France, Germany and the Netherlands.
 Clapper told Sen. James Lankford, R-Okla., that Moscow has interfered in the elections of "a couple dozen" countries over time and that its meddling in the U.S. goes back to the 1960s.

-The long-standing danger was part of another undercurrent in the session, in which Republicans cast Democrats' cyber breach as a result of their own sloppiness — through the mishandling of passwords by Clinton campaign Chairman John Podesta and their neglect of what Republicans called an old threat.
+The long-standing danger was part of another undercurrent in the session, in which Republicans cast the cyber breach of Democrats as a result of their own sloppiness — through the mishandling of passwords by Clinton campaign Chairman John Podesta and their neglect of what Republicans called an old threat.

 "This hacking business is ubiquitous.
 It has been since the Internet was set up," Idaho Sen. Jim Risch said.